Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-Traditional approaches to digital interventions in medical imaging often require precise segmentation of objects for occlusion or inclusion \cite{zeiler2014visualizing, lin2024robustness}, as well as sophisticated inpainting techniques to maintain image integrity \cite{bertalmio2000image, tjoa2020survey, graziani2021evaluation, afshar2024ibo}.
-Alternatively, generative AI can generate counterfactual images \cite{degrave2023auditing, ktena2024generative}, but the quality of the generated images has not been thoroughly evaluated for histopathology.
-These manual or AI-assisted methods can introduce covariate shifts when imperfectly executed \cite{taori2020measuring}, potentially leading to unreliable model predictions.
-The key insight for HIPPO is based on how data flows through ABMIL models.
-A WSI is treated as a bag of permutation-invariant patches, where the number and order of patches are allowed to vary \cite{ilse2018abmil}.
-Thus, an intervention can be achieved through two primary perturbation mechanisms: (1) removing specific patches, effectively excising tissue from the input specimen, or (2) including specific patches, simulating the addition of new tissue into the specimen.
-HIPPO leverages unique properties of multiple instance learning models to facilitate the generation of counterfactual images bypassing the complexities of direct image manipulation by creating hypothetical scenarios such as the introduction or removal of tumor patches or regions of tumor-infiltrating lymphocytes (TILs) from a patient's specimen.
-Understanding when ABMIL models alter their predictions due to interventions provides quantitative insights into their decision making process, revealing important features and potential biases learned.
+The key insight behind HIPPO lies in how data flows through MIL models.
+In these models, a WSI is treated as a bag of permutation-invariant patches, where the number and order of patches are allowed to vary. \rebuttal{This formulation enables interventions through either (1) removing specific patches, effectively excising tissue from the input specimen, or (2) including specific patches, simulating the addition of new tissue into the specimen (Fig. \ref{fig:hippo-schematic}b and Supplementary Fig. \ref{fig:hippo-schematic-insert-delete}).
+Since MIL models are essentially set functions, these modified patch collections remain valid model inputs and do not introduce spatial artifacts that could confuse models and confound interpretations (Supplementary Fig. \ref{fig:supp_permutation_invariance})}.
+This intervention approach enables us to explore hypothetical scenarios such as the exclusion or inclusion of tumor patches from a patient's specimen.
+Understanding how the predictions of MIL models change due to interventions provides quantitative insights into their decision making process, revealing important features and potential biases learned.